onnela-lab/mano/README.md

-I'm guessing that you don't want this file sitting around in plain text, so for now this entire JSON blob **must** be passphrase protected using the `crypt.py` utility from the `encrypt` library which should be automatically installed along with the `mano` package
+I'm guessing that you don't want this file sitting around in plain text, so for now this entire JSON blob **must** be passphrase protected using the `crypt.py` utility from the `cryptease` library which should be automatically installed along with the `mano` package

 ```bash